 Difficulties with working memory can be prevalent among learners with dyslexia and dyspraxia so providing strategies and study skills to support this often form part of my teaching approach.
 Helping a child to note-take, summarise and record key information is often part of this process.
 I am also careful not to overload a child’s ‘memory shelf’ with too much information when teaching new concepts or giving instructions and I make explicit the key information they need to take note of.

-My experience teaching children with ADHD:
+My experience teaching children with Autism:

 There is perhaps no clearer area of need where the importance of first developing a solid relationship / attachment with a child is more apparent than in working with children with SEMH needs.
 There is often, though not always, an overlap and comorbidity of need for these children which requires a holistic mindset and approach.
 When working with a child with SEMH needs, I will first take time to understand the child’s attachment style, possible trauma history, specific learning difficulties (if present), potential sensory processing issues, sleeping, eating and screen-time patterns, amongst other things, before trying to establish the best way to work with a child.